giovannicoppola/alfred-almanac/README.md

 - The almanac section will output:
 	- local date and time
-	- Current week of the year
+	- current week of the year
 	- current quarter
 	- days from and to the end of the year
 	- days from and to the special day